Send e-mail About me

 Being a photographer is an attitude, is about going out there, living the moment, accepting failures.
 It's about channeling what's in your heart, putting it in the frame, and finding out where you stand and what you stand for.
 I think it comes down to whether you really have something to say.
 It can make your mind a bit restless though.
 Call it the wonderlust.
 You know quite well that for a person who needs to write, to take photographs, who needs to express himself, travel is a good thing, be it abroad or within oneself.
 There’s glory in travel, as well as there is disappointment.
 The aim is to find oneself.'

 Peter Schooneveldt is a Dutch photographer focussing on authentic human experience.
 Born and raised in Haarlem, the Netherlands, he became an airline pilot/captain after college, flying around the world for KLM Royal Dutch Airlines for 32 years.
 During his flying career he discovered photography as a means of storytelling.
-After his retirement in 2011 he is now focussing on travel, photography and writing short stories.
+After his retirement in 2011 he is now focussing on travel, photography, painting and writing short stories.

 Fotovakschool Amsterdam 2010